sh-r0/obj_inspect_inator/README.md

 # obj_inspect_inator
-Obj_inspect_inator is a simple tool build for inspecting .obj files.
+Obj_inspect_inator is a simple tool built for inspecting .obj files.

 ## Usage
 Program should be passed one argument that is path to a file e.g.
 ./obj_inspect_inator.exe example.obj

-## Building

-### Prerequisites
-To build following project it's necessary to install/build VulkanSDK (https://vulkan.lunarg.com) and glfw (https://www.glfw.org/download.html)

-### Setting up CMakeLists
-In CMakeLists.txt file set paths to vulkan and GLFW library directories in CONFIG INFORMATION section

-### Shaders
+## Shaders
-You may need to rebuild shaders, in order to do so, provide path to glslc.exe (it should be shipped with VulkanSDK) to "compile_shaders.bat" script
+You may need to rebuild shaders, in order to do so, provide path to glslc (it should be shipped with VulkanSDK) to a proper "compile_shaders" script and run it.

 ## Dependencies
 * vulkan - https://www.vulkan.org